 Common Risks in Government Email Environments

 Government agencies operate within complex ecosystems across departments, vendors, and external partners.
 This complexity creates many opportunities for email-based threats to slip through unnoticed.
-Some risks come from the way communication is structured.
-Others arise from policy limitations, distributed workforces, or high-value targets.
+Addressing them requires more than filtering or user training — it requires a deeper understanding of how these threats show up in real workflows.

 Vendor and Contractor Impersonation